Natural gas fired combined-cycle power plant

-The PSEG Keys Energy Center is a natural gas-fired, combined cycle power plant proposed to be constructed in Prince George’s County, approximately 1.25 miles (approximately 2km) east of Brandywine, Maryland, US.
+The PSEG Keys Energy Center is a natural gas fired, combined-cycle power plant proposed to be constructed in Prince George’s County, approximately 1.25 miles (2km) east of Brandywine, Maryland, US.
 The 755MW project is expected to require an investment between $825m and $875m.

 PSEG Power subsidiary PSEG Fossil acquired the project from Ares EIF Group and Genesis Power in June 2015.
-The project is being developed on a site measuring roughly 180 acres that was previously used for sand and gravel mining operation.
+The project is being developed on a site, measuring roughly 180 acres, that was previously used for sand and gravel mining operations.
 The project facilities will cover an area of approximately 30 acres.
-The site preparation works for the project started in November 2015 and the power plant operations are anticipated to begin in 2018.
+The site preparation works for the project started in November 2015, and the power plant operations are anticipated to begin in 2018.

 Benefits from the combined-cycle power plant in Maryland

 The electrical output from the project will be capable of serving approximately 500,000 homes.
-It will replace the output from the existing coal-fired power plants in the area, which are set to be decommissioned in the next few years and help the State of Maryland to reduce the electricity import.
+It will replace the output from the existing coal-fired power plants in the area, which are set to be decommissioned in the next few years, and help the State of Maryland to reduce electricity import.

 The combined-cycle power project is expected to generate approximately 700 construction jobs and 20 full-time jobs when it starts operation.
 It is designed to operate for approximately 40 years.